laybow119/Jmeter/README.md

  - Assume there is Dockerfile in microservice which implement by developer or sdet
  - Assume test is test script for testing service quality implement by sdet
  - Build up auto CI/CD for release microservice include deploying and testing
-    - It will auto publish docker image to somewhere if build and test pass in CI/CD flow
+    - it will auto publish docker image to somewhere if build and test pass in CI/CD flow

 ### CI Steps Explanation:
 There are several steps in CI/CD progress for constructing pipeline.